Expanding contemporary art.

 673 Bourke St, Naarm, Melbourne

-Are you an artist seeking professional development or creative support?
+Are you an artist seeking professional development/creative support?

 Whether you require a one-off session, have short-term projects, or need ongoing mentorship to develop your practice, we can help.